Header image courtesy of @jessica_lkw (via Instagram)

 While Hong Kong is notorious for its light pollution and towering skyscrapers, you can still find patches of dark skies to enjoy stunning lunar vistas if you know where to look.
 Luckily, we’ve done all the work for you—so sit tight as we give you a rundown of the best eight spots for moongazing in Hong Kong to take in the awe-inspiring spectacle of the full moon.

 Hands down, Hong Kong’s outlying islands are the best locations for moongazing.
 Catching the full moon at one of these islands typically involves an overnight stay, as most ferries stop service after sunset, but what better way to take advantage of the consecutive public holidays than with an overnight camping trip?

 Po Toi Island is a known favourite among adventurous astronomy enthusiasts.
 Far away from the city glare at the southernmost tip of Hong Kong, this secluded island is well-recognised for its unpolluted skies and remarkable geology.
 Spend the day exploring the rocky landscape and indulging in some local seafood, then when darkness settles, chill out, unwind, and marvel at the moon’s luminous beauty.

-Sparsely populated and largely free of light pollution, the moon will appear bright and full no matter where you stand on the island, but the Nam Kok Tsui Lighthouse, which stands on an elevated headland overlooking the island, will guarantee the most phenomenal view of the moonlit heavens.
+Sparsely populated and largely free of light pollution, the moon will appear bright and full no matter where you stand on the island, but the Nam Kok Tsui Lighthouse, which stands on an elevated headland, will guarantee the most phenomenal view of the moonlit heavens.

 Just as the name hints, this small, remote island lying north of Sai Kung is a lush green escape from the city.
 It is a popular camping and picnic destination, but the open expanses of rolling grassland that slope towards the seashore just as well create a comfortable and serene setting for soaking in the full moon.